The Dugites: History

 The band's second album, West of the World also produced by Andrews, was released in July 1981.
+Once again, tracks covered political themes; "Part of Me" was (Crosbie said at the time) "about land rights and the problems Aboriginals face" and "After the Game" explored a post-nuclear holocaust existence.
 The album peaked at No. 33 on the Australian album charts and saw the release of two singles, "Waiting"/"Who Loves You More?", in May 1981, which reached No. 40 and "Part of Me"/"Never Touch" in September.
 In mid 1982 Berghoffer left the band and was replaced by guitarist Andrew Pendlebury (ex-The Sports), following which the band issued a single, "No Money"/"Decide" in July on the Rough Diamond label, and the related mini-album, No Money in August.
-Pendlebury was then replaced by Bob Fallovic (aka Boris Garter; ex-Stockings) and Paul Williamson also joined on saxophone.
+Pendlebury was then replaced by Boris Falovic (aka Boris Garter; ex-Stockings) and Paul Williamson also joined on saxophone.
 By mid-1983 however the line-up was reduced to Nutter, Crosbie, Bailey and Noonan.
-In 1985 after several appearances on TV's Hey Hey It's Saturday, Bailey and Nutter stayed to live in Melbourne, where Bailey played drums in an Afro Reaggae Band called 'Randy and JahRoots' featuring Ghanaian star Randy Borquaye and drummer-congero Dezzy 'Animal' McKenna from Hey Hey It's Saturday.
+In late 1983 Nutter (alongside Joe Camilleri) was working as backing vocalist for Stephen Cummings.

 The Dugites signed to Mercury/PolyGram and released their third album, Cut The Talking, in April 1984.
+The album was recorded in Melbourne and the UK, with a British producer, Carey Taylor, and utilising notable British musicians such as saxophonist Mel Collins and the brass section from The Rumour.
 Three singles were released from the album, "Cut the Talking"/"Michael and Rodney", in November 1983, "Juno and Me"/"Everything Must Change" in April 1984, which reached No. 60 on the Australian Singles charts, and "It Ain't Like That"/"All That I Want" in August.
 Following the release of the album the band added Peter Kaldor on saxophone and John Crosbie on trombone and trumpet to the line-up for touring purposes, but at the end of 1984 the group disbanded.

+In 1985 after several appearances on TV's Hey Hey It's Saturday, Bailey and Nutter stayed to live in Melbourne, where Bailey played drums in an Afro Reaggae Band called 'Randy and JahRoots' featuring Ghanaian star Randy Borquaye and drummer-congero Dezzy 'Animal' McKenna from Hey Hey It's Saturday.